faablecloud/docs/docs/build-via-github-action.md

 We are going to configure continuous deploy in your github repo by creating a Github Action that will be run each time you commit a change to your `main` branch.

-Create a file inside `.github/workflows` and name it `deploy.yaml`, configure the github action as follows:
+Create a file inside the folder `.github/workflows` and name it `deploy.yaml`, configure the github action as follows:

 ```yaml
 name: FaableCloud Deploy